 Safety research is too often split between broad rankings, fragmented advisories, and last-minute searching.
 Travel Safety brings that work into one place.
 Travellers can begin with a world view, use the Global Peace Index map for context, and then move into country-specific pages for a more grounded briefing.

 The goal is not sensationalism.
 The goal is proportion, context, and a better first read on the places people are seriously considering.
+We wanted the product to help travellers decide more calmly, not simply react more quickly.

 Real Growth, Not Just New Pages